Snowboarding is undoubtedly the best way to experience the winter season.

 Head to our snowboard goggle reviews page if you need inspiration on which pairs to buy.

 Some people think they don’t need goggles while snowboarding.

 Snowboarding is a risky sport that requires goggles for eye protection.

 Goggles are necessary for snowboarding.
-They protect the eyes from dust, snow, and the sun.
+They protect our eyes from dust, snow, and the sun.
 They also help with fogging and make it easier to see.

 Beyond everything else, you’ll also just have more fun if you’re not constantly worrying about clinging onto your sunglasses or wiping your sad, watery eyes.

 Now that we’ve cleared that up, have you ever considered snowboarding or skiing at night?
-Let’s discuss whether goggles are needed for night skiing and if you’ll need a different pair.
+Let’s discuss whether goggles are needed for night skiing.

-Alternatively, here are the best ski goggles for bigger noses.
+Alternatively, if you are a larger nosed gentleman such as myself, here are the best ski goggles for big noses.
+Enjoy!